DougTheDruid/SoT-ESP-Framework/README.md

 https://github.com/DougTheDruid/SoT-Actor-Names - A manually-created list that maps actors raw names to more common names

 ### TODO
-- Implement an "auto-scanning" function for finding the base (uWorld, gName, gObject) offsets
 - Automatically update the pyglet window location every X seconds to match SoT window location
 - Handle weird issue where pyglet doesn't match the actual SoTWindow.
 Potential fix in `main.py`:
    ```python